Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 Most crock pots have removable stoneware inserts that can be cleaned in the dishwasher or by hand.
 However, if your crock pot doesn’t have a removable insert, don’t worry – it’s still possible to clean it effectively.

 If your crock pot has a separate heating element, you can clean it by soaking it in a mixture of vinegar and water for 30 minutes.
 After soaking, scrub the element with a brush or sponge and rinse it well with hot water.
-Once everything is clean, reassemble your crock-pot and you’re good to go!
+Once everything is clean, reassemble your crock-pot, and you’re ready!

 Tip: An effective way to clean burnt areas is to give the area a squirt of household cleaner, grab a small bowl of the hottest tap water, use kitchen gloves, using a damp microfiber cloth to wipe the cleaner away.

 A crock pot is a great way to cook a meal without spending much time in the kitchen.
 However, it is important to note that crock pots require maintenance to keep them functioning properly.
 Here are a few tips for maintaining your crock pot: